48 Hours in Guerneville, California

 Perhaps you prefer something a bit more relaxing this afternoon — like a pampering massage, facial, or other treatments at A Touch of Heaven / Massage in the Redwoods, Applewood Inn + Spa, Boon Hotel + Spa, Cottages on River Road, or West Sonoma Inn & Spa.

 Or, work out the kinks with a session at Riverbed Yoga.
-Located just off Guerneville’s Main Street, it offers drop-in rates for a variety of yoga styles and levels, as wall as private sessions and intuitive readings.
+Located just off Guerneville’s Main Street, it offers drop-in rates for a variety of yoga styles and levels, as well as private sessions and intuitive readings.

 On the River